 Lipoprotein(a) Genomics

-We are interested in understanding how functional genetic variants in LPA contribute to the huge variance in lipoprotein(a) concentrations observed between individuals and across ancestries and identifying the causal mechanisms.
+We are interested in understanding how genetic variants in LPA contribute to the huge variance in lipoprotein(a) concentrations observed between individuals and across ancestries.

 Lead